 Traveling with kids can be tough no matter what.
-But sensory processing issues can add some unique challenges.
-These troubleshooting tips can help you anticipate sensory overload and avoid vacation meltdowns.
+When kids have trouble processing sensory information, it can bring its own set of challenges.
+These tips can help you avoid sensory overload — and travel meltdowns.

 1. Bring a “sensory travel kit.”

 If your child has visual sensitivities or is sensitive to sounds, textures, or smells, you might have already found tools that help — things like sunglasses, earplugs, or fidgets.
 Fill a small backpack with the items your child uses.
-Keep it within reach in the car or on the plane, so your child can grab things even if your focus is elsewhere.
+Keep it within reach as you travel, so your child can grab things even if your focus is elsewhere.
 Your child may also benefit from the “heavy work” of carrying a backpack.

 2. Pack familiar toiletries.

-While it’s nice that hotels and family provide shampoo, soap, toothpaste, and towels, your child may be overwhelmed by the new textures, smells, or tastes.
-Pack the toiletries you use at home and towels you know your child will use.
+It’s nice that hotels and hosts provide shampoo, soap, toothpaste, and towels.
+But your child may be overwhelmed by the new textures, smells, or tastes.
+Pack the toiletries you use at home.
+And bring towels you know your child will use.
 It’s a simple way to make your child feel more at home.

 3. Practice your trip.

 For older kids, this may mean looking over the route, routines, and schedule for your trip.
-It may also mean talking about the sensory information they might encounter.
+It may also mean talking about the sensory information they might face.
 For example, a big city can be loud even at night.
-Or it might have unfamiliar smells.
+Or a beach might have unfamiliar smells.

-Younger kids may benefit from a pretend practice run.
+It may help younger kids to take a pretend practice run.
 Make your home into an “airport” or “museum,” and walk through what might happen there.
-Provide multisensory input, such as playing the sound of plane engines starting up, having your child drag a suitcase, or showing a video of planes.
+Provide multisensory input, like playing the sound of plane engines starting up.
+Have your child drag a suitcase, or show them a video of planes.